Commissariat: Soviet Army and modern Russian Army

 Military commissariats of the Soviet Army and modern Russian Army is а local military administrative agency that prepares and executes plans for military mobilization, maintains records on military manpower and economic resources available to the armed forces, provides pre-military training, drafts men for military service, organizes reserves for training, and performs other military functions at the local level.

 Religious usage

+Roman Catholic

 Among Roman Catholic religious orders, the term Commissariat refers to a division of the Order which is a semi-autonomous body.
 It is considered less viable than a full Province, but with potential to develop into such, or it serves a group within the Order who are best served separately than in a Province into which they would otherwise be forced, e.g., due to language divisions.
 As with military usage, the Religious Superior of the division is referred to as the Commissary.

-The term is most commonly used among Franciscan Orders and also among Indian Zoroastrians.
+The term is most commonly used among Franciscan Orders.

+Zoroastrians

+The term is also used among Indian Zoroastrians.